In this 7-minute read:

 - Apply for loan forgiveness at the end of your covered period

-This program was created to help small businesses like yours during an unpredictable time.
+The PPP program was created to help small businesses like yours during an unpredictable time.
 Whether business has slowed down or been busier than ever throughout the pandemic, this funding can help provide some relief.

 Can interior designers and similar businesses receive the PPP loan?

 Many interior designers can absolutely receive the PPP loan.
 It largely depends on your employment status.
 In order to qualify for this program, you must be a small business owner, an independent contractor, a sole proprietor, or an otherwise eligible self-employed individual.
 And you must have the tax documentation to back up that status.
-If you are, you can apply for forgivable federal funding through the Paycheck Protection Program, until May 31, 2021.

 On the other hand If you are employed by an interior design agency or other business and receive a W2, then you wouldn’t qualify for the PPP loan with your W2 job.
 However, if you do independent design contract work on the side or have another business outside of that job, then you could apply for the PPP loan with the job that meets that qualifying employment status, provided you meet the $4800 annual revenue minimum.